Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Applications should be sent to the Schaumburg Admissions Office of the University, not to the Department of Psychology or the PsyD Program.
 Graduate Admissions will process the applications and forward them to the Department.
 The faculty review applications in January and early February and extend offers for interviews beginning in early February (students who are not offered interviews will also be notified at this time).

-Invited applicants attend one of our two interview days in February, 2014.
+Invited applicants attend one of our two interview days: Friday, February 21, and Monday, February 24, 2014.
 Interviews are required, not only so the faculty can gather more information about applicants, but so applicants can explore the University and insure that our Program is a good match to their interests and goals.
 Students interview with at least two faculty members and have the opportunity to speak with current students over lunch and throughout the day.

 Applicants are responsible for their own travel and lodging.
 We provide lunch and beverages throughout the interview days.
 The University has an arrangement with Club Quarters, a business hotel in the Loop, where applicants can get a reasonable room rate.
 However, applicants have also found reasonable lodging at other hotels and motels in the city.
 The University is located downtown, in the “Loop,” at Michigan and Congress Avenues, overlooking Grant Park.
 Downtown Chicago is accessible from Midway and O’Hare airports via cab and elevated train.
 We encourage applicants, if possible, to stay a day or two to explore the city and its many cultural offerings.